Antoine Charles Louis de Lasalle: Affair and marriage

 Lasalle had been intimately connected with Joséphine Berthier, the wife of General Victor Leopold Berthier (Minister of War and Chief of Staff) and sister-in-law to Marshal Louis-Alexandre Berthier.
 Joséphine and Berthier divorced and Lasalle immediately proposed to her.

 Napoleon gave Lasalle 200,000 francs towards the nuptials.
-When they met at the Tuileries Palace, Napoleon asked, "When is the wedding?”
+When they met at the Tuileries Palace, Napoleon asked, "When is the wedding?"
 Lasalle replied, "Sire, when I have enough money to buy the wedding presents and furniture".
 Napoleon said, "But I gave you 200,000 francs last week, what did you do with them?".
 Lasalle replied, "I used half to pay my debts and have lost the rest gambling".
 Such a confession would have broken the career of any other soldier but, coming from Lasalle, it made the Emperor smile.
 Napoleon merely ordered his Grand Marshal of the Palace, and aide, General Géraud Duroc to give Lasalle another 200,000 francs.
-When a prefect asked why Napoleon didn't discipline Lasalle for his conduct, Napoleon responded that "It only takes a stroke of a pen to create a prefect, but it takes twenty years to make a Lasalle".
+When a prefect asked why Napoleon didn't discipline Lasalle for his conduct, Napoleon responded "It only takes a stroke of a pen to create a prefect, but it takes twenty years to make a Lasalle".

-Despite this extravagance, Lasalle apparently possessed a sense of duty and responsibility towards his new family and cared for Berthier's three boys, Alméric-Alexandre (b.
-1797), Oscar (b.
-1799), and Alexandre-Joseph (b.
-1802) as if they were his own.
-(In fact, Alméric-Alexandre and Oscar probably were his illegitimate sons.
-He and Joséphine had their own little girl, Charlotte-Joséphine, who was born in May, 1806.)
-On 14 June 1804 he was made a member of law in the 5th Cohort of the Legion of Honour as a Commander.
-He took up his post in Salamanca, Spain later that year.